pepopo978/Cursive/README.md

 EXAMPLE: `/cursive multicurse Corruption|HIGHEST_HP` will attempt to cast Corruption picking the target with the highest HP that doesn't already have it and will warn you if it does nothing.

+### Target

+`/cursive target <spellName:str>|<priority?:str>|<options?:comma separated str>`: Targets unit based on priority if spell in range and not already on target

+EXAMPLE: `/cursive target Icicles|HIGHEST_HP` will target the enemy with the highest HP in range of the spell Icicles.

 ## Priority Options

 - HIGHEST_HP - Target highest HP enemy without a curse first.